wagiminator/C64-Collection/C64_TapeDump64/README.md

 |"v"|transmit firmware version number|e.g. "v1.0\n"|
 |"r"|read file from tape|raw data stream|

-The raw datastream starts with a 0x00 as soon as PLAY on tape was pressed.
+The raw datastream starts with a 0x00 as soon as <kbd>PLAY</kbd> on tape was pressed.
 Each valid pulse the device reads from the tape will be converted into a single non-zero byte which represents the pulse length according to TAP file format version 0 and immediately transmitted via UART.
 Pulse lengths that would lead to TAP values of less than 1 or greater than 255 are ignored.
-If STOP on tape was pressed or a timeout waiting for valid pulses occurs, the end of the stream is shown with a 0x00 byte.
+If <kbd>STOP</kbd> on tape was pressed or a timeout waiting for valid pulses occurs, the end of the stream is shown with a 0x00 byte.
 Afterwards, the 16-bit checksum, which is formed from the addition of all data bytes, is transmitted least significant byte first (little endian).
 Finally, the tape buffer overflow flag is transmitted as a single byte (0x00 means no overflow occured).

-If PLAY was not pressed within the defined period of time at the beginning, a 0x01 is sent instead of a 0x00 and the procedure is ended.
+If <kbd>PLAY</kbd> was not pressed within the defined period of time at the beginning, a 0x01 is sent instead of a 0x00 and the procedure is ended.

 The Python script itself writes the TAP file header and the received data bytes into the output file.

 ## Compiling and Uploading the Firmware
-- Set the selector switch on the device to "UPDI".
+- Set the serial mode switch on the device to "UPDI".
 - Connect the device to a USB port of your PC.
 - Use one of the following methods: